tainacan/tainacan/docs/phpdoc/classes/Tainacan/Exporter/Exporter.md

 protected array $collections
 ```

-Its an array of the target collections, with their IDs, an identifier from the source, the total number of items to be importer/exporter, the mapping array
+Its an array of the target collections, with their IDs, an identifier from the source, the total number of items to be exporter, the mapping array
 from the source structure to the ID of the metadata in tainacan

 The format of the map is an array where the keys are the metadata IDs of the destination collection and the
 values are the identifier from the source.
-This could be an ID or a string or whatever the importer/exporter finds appropriate to handle
+This could be an ID or a string or whatever the exporter finds appropriate to handle

 The source_id can be anyhting you like, that helps you relate this collection to your source.